zenparsing/node-esm-proposal/README.md

 ### How do I import from a folder?

 You can use the `package.json::module` field, or an `index.js` or `index.mjs` file.

+### How do I customize the loader?

+I dunno, yet, but the core semantics are more important.